-- If you want your pages to lay flat when opened and not get damaged even when folded back on themselves (360 degrees), if you are unsure of the number of pages (low, medium or high), then go for spiral binding.
+- If you want your pages to lay flat when opened and not be damaged even when folded back, go for spiral binding.

 How many pages?